Course Logistics

 Rules for recording course content

 Student recording recordings of lectures must be permitted by the instructor prior to recording and shall be for private study only.
-Such recordings shall not be distributed to anyone else without authorization by the instructor whose lecture has been recorded.
+Such recordings shall not be distributed to anyone without authorization by the instructor whose lecture has been recorded.
 However, the instructor may arrange through the Office of Information Technology to make recorded lectures available to students enrolled in the class on such terms and conditions as he or she prescribes.
 Redistribution of recorded lectures is prohibited.
 Unauthorized distribution is a cause for disciplinary action by the Judicial Board.
 The full policy on recoding of lectures falls under the Duke University Policy on Intellectual Property Rights, available here.

 Mental Health and Wellness Resources